 Anyway, the stock closed the week at just under the $43.60 mark on the back of a 3% drop on Friday.
 That means Coca-Cola shares are now down just over 20% so far in 2020.
 Just by way of comparison, the S&P 500 is down just over 7.5% over the same period.
 Though it may not feel like it, I actually think this a decent entry point for long-term buy-and-hold accounts.

 Before writing this piece I had a quick scan of Seeking Alpha headlines relating to the stock.
 Save for one or two exceptions, the last few articles took a bearish view.
 A number of them make the case that Coca-Cola stock is currently expensive.
-On the surface, it’s not hard to see why commentators feel that way: headline income growth has been anaemic at best for some time now.
-I have per-share net income growth at circa 4% per annum on average over the past ten years.
+On the surface, it’s not hard to see why commentators feel that way.
+I mean, headline income growth has been anaemic at best for some time now.
+Quick math suggests per-share net income growth averaged circa 4% per annum over the past ten years.
 Shareholder returns haven’t been amazing either.
-Coke stock has underperformed the wider market by around 425 basis points per annum on average in that timeframe.
+Coke stock has underperformed the wider market by around 425 basis points per annum on average in that period.

-In defence of Coke, I will reiterate something I mentioned back in that January article.
-Foreign exchange headwinds have had a significant impact here in recent years.
+In defense of Coke, I will reiterate something I mentioned back in that January article: foreign exchange headwinds have had a significant impact here in recent years.
 In FY19, for example, negative currency amounts amounted to an 8-point headwind.
 Absent that, Coke shareholders were looking at circa 9% income growth last year.
 The difference between the accounting numbers and what’s happening on the ground looks quite big to me.

 That leads us to the current valuation.
 Right now, Coke stock offers up a 3.75% annualized dividend yield based on the current 41¢ quarterly payout.
 The way I see it, it needs to generate circa 7% or so per annum on top of that to make me happy.
-Now, management’s long-term target was for annual earnings-per-share growth in the 7% to 9% region pre-COVID-19.
+Now, management’s long-term target was for annual EPS growth in the 7-9% region pre-COVID-19.
 If it manages that, even at the lower end, then clearly that satisfies the above condition.

 In terms of how it will get there, population growth seems the best place to start.
 Current projections point to an extra two billion souls on the planet by 2050.
 On top of that, most of the areas that will account for that population growth currently sport relatively low levels of per-capita consumption of Coca-Cola Company products.
 Just to expand on those points a bit more, here is something I highlighted in the January article: when you look at the 1992 to 2012 period, global per-capita consumption of Coca-Cola Company products increased from 46 servings per annum to 94 servings per annum.
 The world’s population increased by around 1.5 billion people in that time.